datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-The git-annex ria-remote special remote is similar to git-annex's built-in `directory <https://git-annex.branchable.com/special_remotes/directory/>`_ special remote, but distinct in certain aspects, and results in the fact that regular git-annex key storage is possible and also retrieval of keys from (compressed) 7z archives in the RIA store works.
+The git-annex ria-remote special remote is similar to git-annex's built-in `directory <https://git-annex.branchable.com/special_remotes/directory/>`_ special remote, and results in the facts that regular git-annex key storage is possible and that retrieval of keys from (compressed) 7z archives in the RIA store works.

 Certain applications will not require special remote features.
 The usecase